AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 --------------------------------------------------------------------------------------------------------------------------
 </br>

-### What is NGRX? and what's it solved ? and state managment ?
+### What is NGRX? and what did it solve ? and what is state managment ?
 NGRX is a library for state management in Angular applications, which is inspired by the Redux pattern.
 It provides a predictable and centralized way of managing application state, making it easier to develop, test, and maintain complex applications.

 State management refers to the way an application manages and updates its state or data, including user input, server responses, and other changes.
 As an application grows in size and complexity, managing state can become challenging, leading to bugs and errors.